 Please click title of event or picture for more detail.

 View Via Voices has been busy training and planning for the summer and autumn events.
 Please check back for announcements of upcoming performances soon!

 The 2019/2020 audio-described performances at the Center for the Performing Arts (CPA) at Penn State will be announced by the CPA on July 8, 2019.
 For a complete list with ticket information, watch for the announcements on the CPA audio description web page at http://cpa.psu.edu/eventswithad this summer, or call the ticket office at 814-863-ARTSTIX.
 The Center for the Performing Arts at Eisenhower Auditorium has funding to provide a limited number of complimentary tickets under their accessibility program; phone 814-865-5011 and ask for Joi McKenzie.
 Remember, to use the audio-description service, you must also contact the SLSG office by email (firstname.lastname@example.org) or by phone (814-238-0132) at least two weeks prior to the performance.

 For a full list of upcoming audio-described performances, or for more information on the audio-description service, please see our Audio-Description page.
 The Center for the Performing Arts provides a limited number of complimentary tickets under their accessibility program, and many of the local theater groups also often provide discounted tickets for our members, or allow us to audio-describe their dress rehearsal at no charge.
 To reserve the special tickets at the Center for the Performing Arts, call Joi McKenzie at the CPA box office, 814-865-5011.

 Help Make the Arts Accessible to Individuals With Sight Loss

-Become a View Via Headphones audio-describer and help blind and partially sighted people experience the arts beyond vision loss.
+Become a View Via Voice audio-describer and help blind and partially sighted people experience the arts beyond vision loss.